schur/Agon-Light-Assembly/README.md

 # Agon-Light-Assembly
-Software for the Agon Light™ written in eZ80 Assembly for the [spasm-ng](https://github.com/alberthdev/spasm-ng) assembler.
+Software for the Agon Light™ written in eZ80 Assembly for the [spasm-ng](https://github.com/alberthdev/spasm-ng) assembler. (no need for the rather bloated Zilog Developer Studio)

 - The file init.asm in the [include directory](https://github.com/schur/Agon-Light-Assembly/tree/main/include) provides the necessary header for an assembly program to work with the MOS.
 - The file helper_functions.asm has some essential functions (work in Progress - to be expanded)